editfmah/sharkorm/README.md

 Shark iOS ORM
 ============

-Shark is a fully featured and FREE to use ORM for iOS.
+Shark (originally DBAccess) is a fully featured and FREE to use ORM for iOS.

 Replace CoreData whilst keeping your existing managed objects, but dump the predicates and long-winded syntax.